metio/terraform-provider-k8s/docs/data-sources/bmc_tinkerbell_org_machine_v1alpha1_manifest.md

 Optional:

-- `auth_secret_ref` (Attributes) AuthSecretRef is the SecretReference that contains authentication information of the Machine.The Secret must contain username and password keys.
-This is optional as it is not required when usingthe RPC provider. (see [below for nested schema](#nestedatt--spec--connection--auth_secret_ref))
+- `auth_secret_ref` (Attributes) AuthSecretRef is the SecretReference that contains authentication information of the Machine.
+The Secret must contain username and password keys.
+This is optional as it is not required when using the RPC provider. (see [below for nested schema](#nestedatt--spec--connection--auth_secret_ref))
 - `port` (Number) Port is the port number for connecting with the Machine.
 - `provider_options` (Attributes) ProviderOptions contains provider specific options. (see [below for nested schema](#nestedatt--spec--connection--provider_options))